-Note: When your phone cover is closed, the one-line display screen shows a shortened version of the status messages displayed in the full-sized screen.
-To see complete status messages, open the phone cover.
+Note: When your flip is closed, the external display screen shows a shortened version of the status message displayed in the internal screen.
+To see complete status messages, open the flip.

-Status Messages (one-line display) Status Messages (full-sized display) Message Description Number Not in Service Number Not in Service The number that you entered is not valid.
+Status Messages (external display) Status Messages (internal display) Message Description Number Not in Service Number Not in Service The number that you entered is not valid.
 Not Avail.
 User Not Available The phone that you called is either busy, out of coverage, or turned off.
 Please try again later.

-Not Avail.
+Status Messages (external display) Status Messages (internal display) Message Description Not Avail.
 User Not Authorized The person that you called has not purchased this service.

-Status Messages (one-line display) Status Messages (full-sized display) Message Description Failed Please Try Later This service is temporarily not available.
+Failed Please Try Later This service is temporarily not available.
 Please try again later.
 Busy in DC User Busy in Direct Connect call The phone that you called is busy in a Direct Connect call.
 Busy in Data User Busy in Data The phone that you called is busy using Nextel Wireless Web services.
 Restricted Service Restricted This service was restricted by Nextel, or this service was not purchased.
 Not Avail.
 Service Not Available You are either out of coverage or having problems with provisioning.
-System Busy System Busy The system is experiencing heavy traffic.
-Please try again later.
-Failed Service Conflict This service cannot be enabled because an incompatible service has already been turned on.